UKLLC/Guidebook/ukllc_book/docs/user_guide/research_notes/02_latham_may26.md

 **<i><small>NHS Talking Therapies for anxiety and depression main outcome measures for anxiety, depression, specific anxiety disorders, and functional impairment</i></small>**

 Importantly, instead of relying on an outcome measured only at the end of treatment, measuring symptoms at every session ensures there is a last available score that can be used for outcome monitoring even if the treatment ends unexpectedly early.
-NHS England reports that that outcome data is obtained for 98.5% of all patients who have a course of treatment ([NHS England, 2024](https://www.england.nhs.uk/wp-content/uploads/2018/06/nhs-talking-therapies-manual-v7.1-updated.pdf)).
+NHS England reports that that outcome data is obtained for 98.5% of all patients who have a course of treatment (<a href="https://www.england.nhs.uk/wp-content/uploads/2018/06/nhs-talking-therapies-manual-v7.1-updated.pdf" target="_blank" rel="noopener noreferrer">NHS England, 2024</a>).
 Pairing patients' first and last symptom scores then allows key patient outcome metrics such as recovery, reliable improvement, reliable deterioration and no reliable change to be determined.

 ## Research using the IAPT dataset
 Existing research has utilised the IAPT dataset – at both national and local levels – to explore a range of topics, including: